-17.1 Port Security Overview
+17.1 Port Sercurity Overview

 Port security allows only packets with dynamically learned MAC addresses and/or configured static MAC addresses to pass through a port on the switch.
-See Chapter 9 on page 95 for information on configuring static MAC address forwarding.

 For maximum port security, enable this feature, disable MAC address learning and configure static MAC address(es) for a port.